ianmarshall007/ianmarshall007.github.io/_posts/2017-03-01-gorgeous-model-enjoys-a-sensual-massage.markdown

 - time
 - touch
 - working
+description: How a gorgeous model enjoys a sensual massage.
 ---

 Julia flipped her hair over her shoulder, as the photographer demanded she smile wider and change her pose.
 This shoot was supposed to be like a vacation, more relaxed, but the photographer was pickier than any she had ever worked with!
 Her slender shoulders ached from the constant pose changes and she knew she wouldn’t sleep a wink tonight.